High Potassium Fertilizers.

 Potassium Fertilizers.

-As we discuss earlier Potassium plant fertilizers provide several benefits to turf.
-These include better drought, heat, cold and wear tolerance.
+• Potassium plant fertilizers provide several benefits to turf.
+These include better drought, heat, cold and (possibly) wear tolerance.

-When you apply too much of a potassium plant fertilizer it takes this K up.
-This is at the expense of other minerals such as Mg and is called is ‘luxury consumption’.
+• When you apply a lot of a Potassium plant fertilizer plants will take this up.
+They do this at the expense of other minerals such as Mg.
+This is called is ‘luxury consumption’.

-As a result of ‘luxury consumption’, if you apply too much K, it causes a Mg deficiency.
+• ‘Luxury consumption’, can cause an Mg deficiency.
 This is because turf takes up K in preference to Mg.

-Snyder and Cisar (2000) examined K/N ratios of potassium plant fertilizer on tifgreen couch grass over a three-year period.
-Various K and N were applied in ratios of 0 (no potassium), 0.5, 1.0 and 2.0 (twice as much potassium as nitrogen).
+• Snyder and Cisar (2000) examined K/N ratios of Potassium plant fertilizer on tifgreen couch grass over a three-year period.
+Various ratios of K and N were applied ranging from 0 (no K), 0.5, 1.0 and 2.0 (twice as much K as N).

-The result was that K has a significant positive effect.
-This is only with the plots fertilised with potassium in comparison to those having none at all.
+• The result was that K has a significant positive effect.
+This is only with the plots fertilised with K in comparison to those having none at all.

-These results were the same with leaf tissue potassium in grass.
-If you apply K it gives higher tissue levels in comparison to no K at all.
+• These results were the same with leaf tissue potassium in grass.
+If you apply K it gives high tissue levels vs to no K at all.

-At higher rates of potassium plant fertilizer, it only result in a slight increase in tissue K levels.
+• At rates of Potassium plant fertilizer higher than this, it only results in a slight increase in K levels.

 Potassium Fertilizers and Anthracnose.